Gesture System

-touchEvents, calculate the complex steps of gesture logic on your own - The gesture component directly in the
+touchevents and compute the complex steps of gesture logic on their own - The gesture component responds directly at the

 |---|---|